holderbp/nlme_mcmc/README.md

 ![f\left(\vec{\theta} \; \middle| \;  \vec{d}, \mathcal{H} \right)  = \frac{f \left( \vec{d} \; \middle| \;  \vec{\theta},  \mathcal{H} \right) \, \cdot \,f \left( \vec{\theta} \; \middle| \; \mathcal{H} \right)}{f \left( \vec{d} \; \middle| \; \mathcal{H} \right)}](/images/eqn_bayes-thm-densities_simplified.png)

-where the left-hand side is the *posterior density* of the parameters, the numerator on the right-hand side is the *likelihood function* of the parameters multiplied by the *prior density* of the parameters, and the denominator on the right-hand side is the *marginal likelihood* (of the model hypothesis).
+where the left-hand side is the *posterior density* of the parameters, the numerator on the right-hand side is the *likelihood function* of the parameters multiplied by the (joint) *prior density* of the parameters, and the denominator on the right-hand side is the *marginal likelihood* (of the model hypothesis).

 For a Bayesian hierarchical model, we assume that the joint prior distribution of the INDIV_POP and the POP parameters should be written in terms of a conditional density: